pilcrowonpaper/copenhagen/sessions.md

 ## Session invalidation

-Sessions can be invalidated by deleting it from storage.
+Sessions can be invalidated by deleting it from both server and client storage.

 When the user signs out, invalidate the current session, or for security-critical applications, invalidate all sessions belonging to that user.
-Delete their session cookie by setting a blank cookie that immediately expires.

-All sessions of a user should also be invalidated when they gain new permissions (email verification, new role, etc) or change passwords.
+All sessions of the user should also be invalidated when they gain new permissions (email verification, new role, etc) or change passwords.

-## Session storage
+## Client storage

 The client should store session ID in the user's device to be used for subsequent requests.
 The browser mainly provides 2 way to store data - cookies and the Web Storage API.
 Cookies should be preferred for websites as they're automatically included in requests by the browser.